 You do not need a field guide to notice patterns:

-- Long legged spiders in upper corners that shake when you touch the web
+- Long-legged spiders in upper corners that shake when you touch the web

 - Chunky hunting spiders near the floor that stalk instead of building big webs